django-nonrel/mongodb-engine/docs/source/topics/lists-and-dicts.rst

    {u'bob' : 3, u'alice' : 42}

-DictFields are useful mainly for storing objects of varying shape, i.e. objects whose structure is unknow at coding time.
+DictFields are useful mainly for storing objects of varying shape, i.e. objects whose structure is unknown at coding time.
 If all your objects have the same structure, you should consider using :doc:`embedded-models`.